-I am the inaugural British Society of Aesthetics Postdoctoral Fellow for 2019-20, hosted by the Department of Philosophy at the University of Sussex, Brighton.
-I am also Philosophy Lecturer at Queens University, Canada’s Bader International Study Centre, Herstmonceax Castle, East Sussex.
+I am the Philosophy Lecturer (teaching) at Queens University, Canada’s Bader International Study Centre (BISC), Herstmonceax Castle, East Sussex.
+I was the inaugural British Society of Aesthetics Postdoctoral Fellow for 2019-20, hosted by the Department of Philosophy at the University of Sussex, Brighton.
+I continue to be an Associate Research Fellow at Sussex.

 My career-long project is to track the philosophical development of the concept of the sublime from its eighteenth-century origins to the present.
 And following wherever that intellectually rich adventure takes me.

 I am deeply interested in philosophical practice, and what it means to be a philosopher.
 I explore these ideas for a general audience in my blog.

 And I aim to walk the world, without and within.